SAP-samples/cloud-sfsf-benefits-ext/README.md

 Architecture Overview
 ---------------------

-The "cloud-sf-benefits" application is split in two main components - backend and frontend.
+The *"successfactors-benefits-extension"* application is split into two main components - backend and frontend.

 The backend is implemented in the following packages: